IainMcHugh/milestone-project-4/README.md

     8. As a returning user, I want to be able to see my order history against my profile.
     9. As a returning user, I want to receive confirmation emails when my order has successfully been processed.
     10. As a returning user, I want to be able to leave feedback against a product that I have purchased.
+    11. As a site owner, I want the ability to edit and delete products directly from the product page.

 - ### Design
   - #### Colour Scheme